Saipan, Northern Mariana Islands: Geography

 Saipan is the largest island in the Northern Mariana Islands.
 It is about 120 mi north of Guam and 5 nmi northeast of Tinian, from which it is separated by the Saipan Channel.
 Saipan is about 12 mi long and 5.6 mi wide, with a land area of 115.38 sqkm.

 The western side of the island is lined with sandy beaches and an offshore coral reef creates a large lagoon.
 The eastern shore is composed primarily of rugged rocky cliffs and a reef.
-A narrow underwater bank of Marpi Reef lies 28 mi north of the Saipan, and CK Reef lies in the west of the island.
+A narrow underwater bank of Marpi Reef lies 28 mi north of Saipan, and CK Reef lies in the west of the island.